StarKRE22/Atomic/Docs/Elements/Actions/SceneActionsAbstract.md

 > [!TIP]
 > Extremely useful for cutscenes, trigger-based actions, level initialization, and similar scene-driven logic.

-There are several implementations of abstract scene actions, depending on the number of arguments the actions take:
+There are several classes of abstract scene actions, depending on the number of arguments the actions take:

 - [SceneActionAbstract](SceneActionAbstract.md) — Non-generic version; works without parameters.
 - [SceneActionAbstract&lt;T&gt;](SceneActionAbstract%601.md) — Action that takes one argument.